ebzzry/ebzzry.github.io/emacs-racket.md

 Racket dealt with things.
 A more intelligent way of handling code, was needed.

-Fortunately, we have [Geiser](http://www.nongnu.org/geiser/).
+Fortunately, you have [Geiser](http://www.nongnu.org/geiser/).
 To quote the first paragraph on its homepage:

 >Geiser is a collection of Emacs major and minor modes that conspire